 Lily Edwards - Private Tutor in South West London

-I am a recent graduate of Durham University, where I completed a BA in English and Philosophy.
+I am a graduate of Durham University, where I completed a BA in English and Philosophy.
 Although I went to university in the UK, I grew up in New York, and completed all of my schooling in America.
 I attended one of the top boarding schools in the country, Groton School, on an academic scholarship.
 I took the SAT and AP exams, earning some of the highest scores in my class for both.
-I have been tutoring since the age of 15, as part of a tutoring program at Groton, for English and Philosophy students at Durham, and for the past few months here in London.
-Having attended both US and UK education systems, I understand and can work with both curriculums, especially with university entrance exams and processes.
+I have been tutoring since the age of 15, as part of a tutoring program at Groton.
+I continued at university for English and Philosophy students, and post-graduation, here in London.
+Having attended both US and UK education systems, I understand and can work with both curriculums, especially with school and university entrance exams and processes.

 Subjects I Teach

 My Education & Qualifications